corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-It might look like we made the problem more complicated than it is.
+Hold on, didn't we made the problem more complicated than it is?
-However, we can now simplify our parser even more and also test key-value parsing in isolation.
+And a natural reaction is to say "this is way too much work for such a simple problem."
+And yes, taken in isolation, we are yakshaving here and it might feel like we're over-engineering.

-On top of that, errors get handled much closer to the source of the problem.
+I hear you, but think about it this way: we can now think about all edge-cases in isolation and errors get handled much closer to the source of the problem.
+We turned our ball of mud into a small thing that is easy to reason about.
+The entire Rust standard library is full of simple abstractions that build on top of each other to solve more complicated problems.
+That is the mindset shift which has to happen to write good Rust code.

 Our `parse_config_file` function now becomes much simpler: